Sales

 Roswell, NM

-The New Mexico Angus Association will hold its annual consignment sale of registered Angus Bulls, Heifers and Cows at the Roswell Livestock Auction in Roswell, New Mexico on March 6, 2010.
-Listed below are the guidelines adopted by the N.M.A.A. sale committee.
+The New Mexico Angus Association (NMAA) and the New Mexico Hereford Association (NMHA) will hold its annual consignment sale of registered Bulls, Heifers and Cows at the Roswell Livestock Auction in Roswell, New Mexico on March 3, 2018.
+Listed below are the guidelines adopted by the NMAA/NMHA sale committee.

 Download the Sale Entry Form